Interest

-Are you always looking for that new piece of home furnishings that your home sweet home really needs?
+Are you always looking for that piece of home furnishings that your home sweet home really needs?
 Or are you among those who “retro clothes and accessories have that extra gear that gives personality”?

 For all lovers of antiques, vintage and craft objects made with patience and passion by modern artisans, here’s a list of the markets not to be missed in Emilia-Romagna, including clothing, jewelry, furnishings…and much more!